Begins March 10, 2014

 Days of the week are abbreviated as:

 The University reserves the right to cancel courses as required.
-Final determination rests with the Vice President for Academic Affairs.
+Final determination rests with the Associate Vice President for Academic Affairs.

 Students registered for cancelled courses will be notified via their Monmouth University e-mail account.